Cashier's Check Payments

 Reporting Cash Payments Greater Than $10,000

-In accordance with the U.S. Department of the Treasury Publication 1544, SJSU is required to report all cumulative cash transactions more than $10,000 in a 1 year period to the Internal Revenue Service (IRS).
+In accordance with the U.S. Department of the Treasury Publication 1544, SJSU is required to report all cumulative cash transactions more than $10,000 within a 365-day time period to the Internal Revenue Service (IRS).
 This is reported on IRS Form 8300.
 Cash is defined in this publication as:

 - Cashier's checks